 Bambi: The Legend of Lance Alworth

 Born in Houston, Texas; Lance Alworth was raised in Hog Chain, Mississippi.
 He earned 15 letters for his athletic achievements at Brookhaven High School.
-He was scouted by Major League Baseball, ultimately being offered contracts with the Pittsburgh Pirates and the New York Yankees, but his heart and his legacy lie in another sport.
+He was scouted by Major League Baseball and offered contracts with the Pittsburgh Pirates and the New York Yankees, but his heart and his legacy lie in another sport.
 He was a 4-sport star in high school and was recruited by colleges for both football and track and field.

 Lance wanted to play college football at Ole Miss, and even signed a letter of intent to go to Oxford, but the Rebel’s coach Johnny Vaught had a rule against married players, and Alworth had married Betty Allen when he was 17 and still in high school.
 Frank Broyles, the University of Arkansas football coach, then stepped in to try to woo Alworth.
 “If you’re a high school kid and Frank talks to your parents, you’re going to Arkansas.
 He comes on with that solid, Christian, considerate, engaging manner of his, telling them how he’s going to take care of their boy, and you’re gone.”
 Alworth signed with the Razorbacks.
 A legend was born.

-At Arkansas Lance Alworth blossomed at wide reciever.
+At Arkansas, Lance Alworth blossomed at wide reciever.
 He was an Academic All-American in 1959, 1960, and 1961.
 He was a football All-American in 1961.
 He led the Razorbacks to three straight Conference Championships and an overall record of 25-8.
-He was selected to the University’s All Century Team in 1994.
-He also starred on the Arkansas Track Team, running the 100 yard dash in 9.6 and the 220 in 21.2.
+He was even selected to the University’s All Century Team in 1994.
+He was also a star on the Arkansas Track Team, running the 100 yard dash in 9.6 and the 220 in 21.2.
 He was the fastest man on the field in just about every game he played.

 Charlie Flowers gave him the nickname he would be known to history as.

 “What for?” asked Alworth.